-Apartment renters insurance is a misnomer, because renters insurance does not cover damages to the apartment itself.
-Whether you are renting an apartment or a home, the cost of your renters insurance is driven more by the coverages you select and where you live than the type of building you live in.
+Apartment renters insurance is a misnomer because renters insurance does not cover damages to the apartment itself.
+Generally, renters insurance for an apartment costs an average of $15 per month, covering your personal property, personal liability and additional living expenses — but not the apartment itself.
+Whether you’re renting an apartment or a home, the cost of your renters insurance is driven more by the coverages you select and where you live than the type of building you live in.

-The Average Cost of Renters Insurance for an Apartment
+Average Cost of Renters Insurance for an Apartment

-The type of building you live in — apartment or home — does not have a big effect on the price of your policy.
-The cost of your renters insurance policy will depend on a variety of factors including:
+The type of building you live in — whether it’s an apartment or house — does not have a significant effect on the price of your policy.
+Instead, the cost of your renters insurance policy will depend on a variety of other factors, including:

 - The amount of coverage you buy.
 Buying more personal property coverage will result in a more expensive policy.